secure-software-engineering/secucheck-core/README.md

 Secucheck-core is the taint analysis.
 Currently, it includes two solver, Boomerang 3.x and Flowdroid.

+Boomerang 3.x is the default solver.
 Boomerang 3.x tested for WebGoat, catalog, demo-project and spring-petclinic and it finds all the TaintFlows.
 Flowdroid finds 0 taintflows due to its limitations.

 ## How to build secucheck-core manually?
 - secucheck-core uses Boomerang DemandDriven analysis feature which is not yet realeased.
 Therefore, we need to build the Boomerang manually to the local maven before building SecuCheck.